High-mountain tour in the footsteps of Edward Whymper

 – Ascent of the mythical Cayambe, Cotopaxi, and Chimborazo volcanoes.

-– Wonderful days of active acclimatization.
+– Wonderful days of active acclimatization, around hike-days.

 – 5 peaks over 4200m!